 If you're interested in purchasing an item with specific photos and ratings, we don’t blame you one bit.
 Please visit one of our Exposed! listings (if available), usually marked with a green badge.
 If none are currently available, by all means, contact us.

 Canon 50mm f/1.2L

 Log in to sign up for emails when more come in.

 The Canon 50mm f/1.2 L lens has been somewhat controversial.
 Perhaps the most accurate review is that of Bryan Carnathan, who claims that it is better than other lenses in this range from f/1.2 to about f/2.8 and has superb bokeh.
 If you’ll be shooting stopped down past f/2.8, you may be better served by the Canon 50mm f/1.4, but for wide aperture shots, this lens is the choice.

 Well, we could talk about this for hours: this is one of the most controversial, irritating, and spectacular lenses in the lineup.
 I won’t pretend to know what you’ll think of it, but our customers are evenly divided with “I love it” and “I hate it.”
 Here are a couple of pointers:

-The 50 f/1.2 L exhibits focus-shift for near distance shots, meaning that shooting objects a few feet away between f/2 and f/4 the lens will probably not autofocus accurately.
+The 50 f/1.2 L exhibits focus-shift for near distance shots, meaning that when shooting objects a few feet away between f/2 and f/4, the lens will probably not autofocus accurately.
 At f/1.2 it’s accurate, and by f/5.6 the depth of field is wide enough that you won’t see the effect.

 The bottom line: when this lens is right, the shots are spectacular and the background blur is awesome, just like the 85 f/1.2.
 But it’s more finicky and more difficult to get those shots with this lens.